MyBROSKICicada3301/Hand-Gesture-Analyzer/README.md

 - Accurately counts extended fingers (0-5) on each hand
 - Distinguishes between left and right hands
 - Individual finger status tracking (thumb, index, middle, ring, pinky)
+  - Also a fun feature -> Detects when you throw the finger and alerts

 Visual Overlays